fbennett/juris-m-top/src/content/release/index.md

       icon: link.svg
       os: mac
       urlpath: https://jurism.xyz/jurism/dl?channel=release&platform=mac
       description: Jurism version 6.
-Click on the link to the right to download the installer, then double-click on the downloaded file to install.
+Click on the link to the left to download the installer, then double-click on the downloaded file to install.

                    If you are upgrading from Jurism 5.0 ...